lndb/jsPlumb_Liviz.js/README.md

 This combination was worked on for the [LNDB.info](http://lndb.info/) site as a "character relation diagram" feature.

+Update:

+I have re-compiled GraphViz's code for the sfdp layout engine.
+The source code has been added under the src folder.
+Follow the same steps mentioned [here](https://github.com/gyuque/livizjs) to compile the code...

+There are currently two available layout engines:
+- [dot](http://www.graphviz.org/pdf/dot.1.pdf) (via the em-dotgen.min.js javascript file)
+- [sfdp](http://www.graphviz.org/pdf/sfdp.1.pdf) (via the em-sfdpgen.min.js javascript file)

+The example here uses the dot layout engine, but to use the sfdp layout engine follow these steps:
+- In the jsPlumbChar.htm file, change the content of the div with the id "layout-engine" from dot to sfdp, and then disable the textarea that's right after it, and enable the disabled textarea that follows.
+- In the main.js file, change the value of the LAYOUT_ENGINE variable from dot to sfdp.

+More info at the [LNDB.info forum](http://forums.lndb.info/showthread.php?tid=43&pid=185#pid185).

 ## jsPlumb
 jsPlumb provides a means for a developer to visually connect elements on their web pages.
 It uses SVG or Canvas in modern browsers, and VML on IE 8 and below.